medusa-project/medusa-copier/README.md

 ========

 See the [simple-queue-server](https://github.com/medusa-project/simple-queue-server)
 for the basic request format.
+As always, you should put enough identifying information into the pass through.

 copyto action: